LiamEdwards931/Project1-LetsGame/README.md

 - No pixelation in images used.
 - For list of bugs during development click [here](../Project1-LetsGame/bugs.md)

+- **Unfixed Bugs**
+- Tested the website to the best of my ability and couldn't see any apparent bugs that needed fixing.

 - **lighthouse score**
 ![Screenshot of website score on lighthouse](readme/images/lighthouse-score.png)
 - lower score on performance due to the file size of the background images.
+- Accesibility score is high due to the contrast of colors and the backgrounds set on containers to ensure good visibility for all content.

+## Deployment

+- This site was deployed through Github pages the steps to do so are as follows:
+  - Git add . - in the codeanywhere terminal
+  - Git commit -m"with message of what you are committing"
+  - Git Push - Pushes the code to Git Hub
+  - Go to repository of the website you are working on.
+  - Go to the settings option.
+  - Scroll down to the pages section on the left hand side.
+  - Select the main branch to deploy.
+  - Github will give you the live link for your webpage.
+  - The live site can also be reached here: [Lets Game](https://liamedwards931.github.io/Project1-LetsGame/)

+## Credits

+- **Content**
+  - The icons used in the Footer and the Meetup section are taken from [Font Awesome](https://fontawesome.com/kits)
+  - Took guidance for box shadow CSS styling from [W3 Schools](https://www.w3schools.com/)

+- **Media**
+  - The background image used for the body on the index page is supplied by [Pixabay](https://pixabay.com/)
+  - The background image used in the about-us section was taken from[FreePik](https://www.freepik.com/free-photo/cool-geometric-triangular-figure-neon-laser-light-great-backgrounds_9970519.htm#query=background%20gaming&position=2&from_view=search&track=ais)
+  - The Xbox logo in the about-us section was taken from [Vecteezy](https://www.vecteezy.com)
+  - The Playstation logo in the about us section was taken from [Pintrest](https://www.pinterest.co.uk/pin/598204763023781305/)
+  - The PC logo in the about us section was taken from [Vecteezy](https://www.vecteezy.com/free-vector/pc-logo)